 Winter Garden Heritage Museum

 This museum is worth a visit if you’ll be in the Winter Garden area.
 The citrus label exhibit is particularly elaborate.

 Reservations are recommended here.
 When attending on live music nights, the earlier you arrive, the closer you’ll be able to sit to the performer and their accompanist.
-Enjoy the comfortable couches with a drink of your choice, but keep in mind you might wind up being seated with strangers.
-Don’t fret, it’s a very friendly atmosphere!
+Enjoy the comfortable couches with a drink of your choice.

 In addition to dining, nightlife and attractions, Walt Disney World® Resort’s entertainment district boasts more than 100 unique retailers, ranging from legendary brands to Disney-themed shops.